OMARI1988/ULMFiT/README.md

 ## Requirements
 You will need to install conda on your system.
 Along with fastai, pytorch and sklearn libraries.

-Please refer to the following repos/websites for help
+Please refer to the following websites for help

 https://conda.io/docs/